Last updated May 20th, 2019.

-Rental income and appreciation are both very important.
-After all, cash flow doesn’t help much if you have a depreciating asset.
+Rental income and appreciation are both equally important.
+After all, cash flow does not help much if you have a depreciating asset.
 Likewise, real estate is illiquid and you should have the means to profit from it without selling it.

 On the other hand, estimating yields is much easier.
-You just need to look at similar properties on the market and see what they’re rented for.
+You just need to look at similar properties in the same neighborhood, see what they’re rented for, and make a comparison.

-Here’s the top four cities in Asia with the highest rental yields.
-Keep in mind that we’re only looking at capital cities.
-We don’t want to fill up the list with places like Battambang, Cambodia and Taunggyi, Myanmar.
+Here are the top four cities in Asia with the highest rental yields.
+Keep in mind that we are only looking at capital cities.
+I don’t want to fill up the list with cities like Battambang, Cambodia and Taunggyi, Myanmar.

 Thailand’s capital of Bangkok has Asia’s fourth highest rental yields.
-You can expect moderate returns of about 5% in most parts of the city like Sukhumvit and Silom.
+You can expect moderate returns of around 5% in most parts of the city like Sukhumvit, Silom, and Ratchathewi.

-Like all other places on this list, smaller one-bedroom apartments have higher yields than larger units.
-However, Bangkok now faces a supply glut of one-bedroom condos right now – especially in the suburbs.
+Like all other places on this list, smaller one-bedroom apartments have better yields compared to larger units in Bangkok.
+However, the city faces an oversupply of one-bedroom condos right now – especially in the suburbs.

-Thailand is also one of the weakest economies in Southeast Asia at the moment.
-Its growth rate of 4% is better than last year and outperforms most western nations.
-Yet that remains unimpressive by emerging market standards.
+Thailand is also one of the weakest economies in Southeast Asia.
+Its GDP growth rate of about 3.5% outperforms most western nations.
+Yet it remains very unimpressive by emerging market standards.

 The Philippines’ capital of Manila ranks third on our list.
 Yields hover around the 6%-7% range in some parts of the metro area.

-Not only that, but the Philippines is Southeast Asia’s fastest growing economy.
-Its GDP rose by 6.9% last year which outpaced all its neighbors.
+Not only that, but the Philippines is among Southeast Asia’s fastest growing economy too.
+GDP increased by 6.2% last year which outpaced practically all of its neighbors.

-Furthermore, they boast the strongest population growth in the region too.
-Their current population of 103 million will rise to over 140 million in the next 30 years.
+Furthermore, the Philippines boasts the strongest population growth in the region as well.
+Its current population of 103 million will rise to over 140 million over just the next 30 years.

-The bad news is that much of the Philippines’ future potential is already priced into the market.
-For example, purchasing a condo in Manila costs about as much as buying in Kuala Lumpur, Malaysia.
-That’s despite the fact that Malaysia is far more developed.
+The bad news?
+Much of the Philippines’ future potential is already priced into the market.
+For example, buying a condo in Manila costs about as much as buying in Kuala Lumpur, Malaysia.
+This is despite the fact that Malaysia is far more developed than the Philippines.

 2. Phnom Penh